 2. Google offers targeting options.

 For a lot of businesses, reaching a lot of people is less important than reaching the right people.
-Google Ads allows you to target which search terms your ads show up for, what people see your ads based on demographic information, and the types of sites they show up on in the display network.
+Google Ads allows you to target which search terms and keywords your ads show up for, what people see your ads based on demographic information, and the types of sites they show up on in the display network.
 All of that helps you to more efficiently reach the people most likely to care about your website.

 3. You only pay when people visit your website.

 With a lot of advertising, you pay for the exposure the ads bring you.
-Google Ads uses a pay-per-click model, so you only pay for the times people actually click on an ad and visit your website.
+Google Ads uses a pay-per-click advertising model, so you only pay for the times people actually click on an ad and visit your website.

 4. It’s faster than most online marketing tactics.